VirtoCommerce/vc-module-environments-compare/README.md

   - Settings with differences are highlighted in red
   - Setting scopes (e.g., AppSettings, PlatformSettings, StoreSettings) have colored left borders to help identify them when scrolling
   - Color coding helps distinguish between different setting groups

-### Troubleshooting

-- **Connection Errors**: If an environment appears grayed out, check:
-  - Network connectivity between the main and secondary environments
-  - The URL is correct and accessible
-  - The API key matches between main and secondary environment configurations
-  - The secondary environment has the Environments Compare module installed and running

-- **Missing Settings**: If exported files contain error descriptions:
-  - Verify the secondary environment is running and accessible
-  - Check that the API key authentication is working correctly
-  - Ensure the secondary environment has the module properly installed

 ## References